MoralisWeb3/docs/docs/01-web3-data-api/evm/resources/01-Spam Detection/report-erc20-spam.md

 Read the article [Setting Up Moralis: Getting Started](/web3-data-api/evm/get-your-api-key) and make sure to finish all the steps.
 Only after that you can go ahead to complete this guide.

-## Step 2: Report spam NFT contracts
+## Step 2: Report spam ERC20 contracts

 In order to run smart contract function, Moralis provides you a [contractsReview](/web3-data-api/evm/reference/contracts-review) endpoint to do so.